 When can I apply?

 The Chemeketa Foundation accepts applications once a year.
-It is available 12 am on February 1 and typically closes 11:59 pm on March 31.
+It is available beginning at 12am PST on February 1 and typically closes at 11:59pm on March 31.
 Your scholarship will be for the following academic year (Summer-Spring).

 Contact Enrollment Services at 503.399.5001 to change your personal information.